geneontology/annotation_extensions/doc/has_end_location.md

 x 'has end location' y if and only if there exists some process z such that x 'ends with' z and z 'occurs in' y

 ### Usage
-Use this relation to relate a biological process to the location in which the process starts.
+Use this relation to relate a biological process to the location (cell component, cell type, anatomical location) in which the process ends.
+Examples include recording the cell-type or cellular compartment in which a cell-cell signalling process ends.
 To record a location in which the entire process occurs, please use 'occurs in'.

 ### Comment